- What Documents Do I Need To Collect For Filing My Tax Return?

 After looking over the flowchart, how about a call or meeting to chat through any questions you may have?
 No matter what, I’m here to help!

-Don’t hesitate to contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Don’t hesitate to contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,